In this drug factsheet:DIN (Drug Identification Number)

 How should I use this medication?

-When used to treat osteoporosis, the recommended dose of denosumab is 60 mg injected once every 6 months.
-This medication is injected subcutaneously (under the skin) of the upper arm, upper thigh, or abdomen.
+The recommended dose of denosumab is 60 mg injected once every 6 months.
+It is injected subcutaneously (under the skin) of the upper arm, upper thigh, or abdomen.
 Your doctor may show you how to give yourself the injections, or a health care professional will inject the medication for you.

 Many things can affect the dose of a medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are using the medication without consulting your doctor.

 It is important that this medication be used exactly as recommended by your doctor.
 If you miss an appointment to receive denosumab, contact your doctor as soon as possible to reschedule your appointment.
 If you are injecting this medication yourself and miss a dose, use it as soon as you remember.
 If you are not sure what to do after missing a dose, contact your doctor or pharmacist for advice.

 This medication is stored in the refrigerator, protected from light and temperatures above 25°C. Do not allow this medication to freeze.
 Keep it out of the reach of children.
-When removed from ther refrigerator, it can also be stored at room temperature for 30 days.
+When removed from the refrigerator, it can also be stored at room temperature for 30 days.
 It should be allowed to reach room temperature before injecting.

 Do not dispose of medications in wastewater (e.g. down the sink or in the toilet) or in household garbage.
 Ask your pharmacist how to dispose of medications that are no longer needed or have expired.